Advocacy« Go Back

 In Arkansas, nobody wants to think about experiencing a natural disaster like a tornado, flood, ice storm or house fire.
 What would you do if you found yourself in an emergency situation?
 It’s important to plan ahead.
 Especially if you have a disability, or are a caregiver for someone who does.
 We’ve put together a checklist that can help you prepare for the worst.

-See our Resources Page for more information.
+See our Emergency Preparedness Resource Page for more information.

 05/30/19 NEWS - For Immediate Release